List of special elections in the Philippines: Fourth Republic era

+Fifth Republic era

 The constitution ratified in 1987 provided Congress to convene on the third day of the vacancy of both the presidency and vice presidency to enact a law calling for a special election for both offices, with the exception that no election will be called if the next scheduled election is 18 months away.
 If only one of the offices is vacant, the vice president becomes president, or the president appoints a member of Congress as vice president, with both chambers voting separately to confirm the appointment, as the case may be.

 Later, as stipulated in R.A.
 No. 6645 approved on December 28, 1987, once a vacancy occurs in the Senate at least 18 months, or in the House of Representatives at least one year, before the next scheduled election, the Commission on Elections, upon receipt of a resolution from the chamber where the vacancy occurred, shall schedule a special election.
 The special election will then be held not earlier than 45 days nor later than 90 days from the date of the resolution.

 However, R.A.
 No. 7166 approved on November 26, 1991, amended parts of R.A.
 No. 6645.
 When a vacancy in the House of Representatives occurs at least one year before the expiration of the term, the special election shall be held not earlier than 60 days nor later than 90 days after occurrence of the vacancy.
 For the Senate, if the vacancy occurs also at least one year before the expiration of the term, the special election shall be held on the day of the next succeeding regular election.

 With the passage of Republic Act No. 8295 in 1997, if there is only one candidate running for the position, that candidate would be proclaimed as the winner, and an election would no longer be held.
 This is unlike in regularly scheduled elections where voting would still be held and the candidate has to get one vote in order to be elected.
 Since the enactment of this law, no special election has seen only one candidate.